 I have never ever paid Rs.
 700 only for a few Rotis and Rice at ordinary restaurants.
 Our dinner for 3 in a very average kind of restaurant went close to Rs.
 2000.

 As we were to learn the next day that this price is standard in all of Gulmarg.
 Even the small dhabas have this kind of price on their menus.

 After having dinner, we took a small late-night walk in Gulmarg and arrived back at the hotel.
 By now we were all tired and just wanted to catch some sleep.

 - Journey Ahead: Sightseeing in Gulmarg – Exploring the Paradise

 The next day, our plan was to catch a Gondola ride and then trek to Alpather Lake.
 Please click on the link above to continue reading the next part of this travelogue.

 I hope the travelogue, pictures, and information above on traveling from Srinagar to Gulmarg were of use.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.